 It is also, however, a time of immense opportunity.
 Many sustainability challenges have seen significant progress.
 On 25 September 2015, the Member States of the United Nations (UN) agreed on the 17 Sustainable Development Goals (SDGs) of the Post-2015 Development Agenda.
 These goals will guide global action on sustainable development until 2030.
 All of the SDGs have targets that are directly related to the daily work of local governments.
 Local governments are not mere implementers of the agenda but the policy makers, catalysts of change and the level of government best placed to link these global goals with local communities.
-The Sustainable Development, society and economy can no longer be considered as separate entities and that all will have direct and lasting flow-on effects in our communities.
+The Sustainable Development Goals are a direct acknowledgement that the 'triple bottom line' of environment, society and economy can no longer be considered as separate entities and that all will have direct and lasting flow-on effects in our communities.
 If we wish to create liveable and resilient communities, we will need to consider the interrelations and effects of all of our actions.